Keung To: 2018–present: Mirror

-2019–present: Solo activities
+2019–2021: Early solo activities

 In June 2019, Keung made his solo debut with the release of "Seed No.1" (一號種籽), quickly climbing the mainstream pop music charts, topping at third place.

 In July, he held a solo concert, for which tickets quickly sold out.
 His following two singles, "Atlantis" (亞特蘭提斯), released in September, and "A Little More A Day" (一天多一點), in December, both charted on Hong Kong pop music charts.

 In 2020, the COVID-19 pandemic interrupted his plans to South Korea to film a music video for a new song that had already been produced.
 In response to the pandemic, Keung released the single "The Love Without Words" (also known as "Saying I Love You With My Mouth Covered"; 蒙着嘴說愛你).
 The music video, directed by Fen Yuen, emphasised the pandemic's effects on the lifestyle of Hongkongers.
 "The Love Without Words" won Most Popular Song at the 2020 Ultimate Song Chart Awards Presentation.
 Keung also won Most Popular Male Singer at the same award show.

 On 2 September 2020, Keung released his fifth single "Disease of Loneliness" (孤獨病).
-In contrast with the styles of his previous songs, the lyrics for this single evokes a deep sadness, revolving around Keung's personal experiences with loneliness, and the melody is more delicate.
+In contrast with the styles of his previous songs, the lyrics for this single evokes a deep sadness, revolving around Keung's personal experiences with no girlfriends.
 Keung created and directed the concept of the song's music video, shot in one continuous take.
 On 15 November, Keung released his sixth single "Love Visa Application" (愛情簽證申請).
-The song and music video were recorded and produced during Keung's trip to Taiwan.
+The song and music video were recorded and produced in Taiwan.
 Keung participated in writing the lyrics of the song and the story of the music video.

 On 19 March 2021, Keung released "Master Class", a Reggaeton and Blues song, receiving widespread positive feedback.
 On 29 May 2021, "Master Class" became Keung's first single to top four Hong Kong mainstream music charts.
 His eighth single, "Dear My Friend," was released on 5 August 2021.
 The ballad details his grief for his late friend Kin Lam who died unexpectedly in March 2021.
 The single topped the weekly local streaming charts on KKBOX, Moov and Joox for four weeks.
 The song also won Most Popular Song at the 2021 Ultimate Song Chart Awards Presentation, making him the only winner to have won both Most Popular Song and Most Popular Male Singer in consecutive years.
 On 27 August, Error member Fatboy and Keung released the single "Agent Fat Keung 2.0" (特務肥姜2.0), as a continuation from their first performance together (特務肥姜), in Good Night Show - King Maker.

-Keung, along with Mirror members Ian Chan, Anson Lo, Anson Kong, Jer Lau, and Edan Lui headlined concert "MOOV LIVE Music on the Road" on 7 and 8 December.
-He collaborated with singer-songwriter AGA on the single "I Know", released on December 16.